 Flow Power is the first retailer to offer businesses access to this type of arrangement.
 Our corporate renewable PPAs provide a solution to rising energy prices.

 Renewable generators like wind a solar produce power at a low cost – up to half of what users are currently paying in the wholesale market.
-Currently retailers are locking in these low and benefitting from the higher market prices.
+Currently retailers are locking in these low and benefiting from the higher market prices.

 By agreeing to buy power from the plant through a corporate PPA, the customer can make sure they pay the low cost of generation.